CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 ```

 This change triggers the promotion of the standby leader to a primary PostgreSQL
-instance, and the cluster begins accepting writes.
+instance and the cluster begins accepting writes.

 ## Clone From Backups Stored in S3 / GCS / Azure Blob Storage {#cloud-based-data-source}